Last update: 25-09-2017 - older versions

-As a result, the decision taken last summer remains unaltered.
-However, both the Government and the Committee have said that this decision may be reviewed, depending on the development of digital radio in the rest of Europe - especially in neighbouring Norway.
-Read more here.
+As a result, the decisions about the digitalization of radio in Sweden remains to be taken.
+The Government have said that the question could be re-opened, depending on the development of digital radio in the rest of Europe – especially experiences from the switchover in neighbouring Norway.

 Last update: 30-09-2014 - older versions